 High performance computing (HPC) at SDU

-At the SDU eScience Center we aim to make High Performance Computing (HPC) available to both experienced and novice users.
-We are therefore incredibly excited to introduce a new major UCloud release, which offers some of the most requested features for collaboration.
+aim to make High Performance Computing (HPC) available to both experienced and novice users.
+The eScience Center is therefore incredibly excited to introduce a new major UCloud release, which offers some of the most requested features for collaboration.